makkus/inaugurate/README.rst

 .. code-block:: console

-   curl https://inaugurate.sh | bash -s -- frecklecute --help
+   ❯ curl https://inaugurate.sh | bash -s -- frecklecute --help
+     'frecklecute' not found in path, inaugurating...
+        * checking inaugurate app store for: freckles ...
+        ... < more inaugurate progress output >
+        ...
+     Usage: frecklecute [OPTIONS] FRECKLECUTABLE [ARGS]...
+        ...
+        ... < more usage information >
+        ...

-As mentioned, *inaugurate* also executes the application once it's installed, which is why the ``--help`` option is provided in this example.
-This behaviour (among others) can be turned off, if needed, with the help of an environment variable:
+Here *inaugurate* executes the application once it's installed (not doing anything useful, only showing usage information).
+This behavior (among others) can be turned off, if need be, with the help of an environment variable:

 .. code-block:: console

-   curl https://inaugurate.sh | NO_EXEC=true bash -s -- frecklecute
+   ❯ curl https://inaugurate.sh | NO_EXEC=true bash -s -- frecklecute

 Of course, we can also use ``wget`` instead of ``curl``:

 .. code-block:: console

-   wget -O - https://inaugurate.sh | SELF_DESTRUCT=true bash -s -- frecklecute --help
+   ❯ wget -O - https://inaugurate.sh | SELF_DESTRUCT=true bash -s -- frecklecute --help

 In this last example, *inaugurate* will delete itself and the application it just installed after that application ran.
 Again, this might for example be useful if you build a container, and want the end-product be as slim as possible.